t0mmysenf/quizmaster/README.md

 ## Requirements
 You're advised to check the requirements before installing/running the application on a server or in a virtual machine.
 - PHP >= 7.2.x
-- Webserver (Apache recommended)
+- Webserver (recommended/tested: Apache)
-- Database (MariaDB recommended, MySQL alternatively)
+- Database (MariaDB (recommended/tested), MySQL alternatively)
 - Node Package Manager (npm) >= 12.x
 - Composer >= 1.9.x
 - Git

+## Virtual machine
-As a student you'll be given a virtual machine running CentOS with all dependencies pre-installed.
-The complete list of (relevant) components is:
+As a student you'll be given a virtual machine running CentOS 7 with all dependencies pre-installed.
+This virtual machine meets the above mentioned dependencies.

+Here's a list of relevant components:
 - CentOS 7 (Kernel: Linux 3.10.0-1062.4.1.el7.x86_64)
 - Apache 2.4.6
 - MariaDB 10.4.8